lorddefinitia/NotePlus/README.md

 License
 =====
 This code is a fork of Don HR's excellent Notepad++ for Windows.
-As such, original copyrights his, code licensed under the GPL.
+As such, original copyrights are his, code licensed under the GPL.

+As of now, original images etc. are kept with the code for simplicity; if future objections are made I am happy to author my own images. :)

 Based on Notepad++ 6.3.3